-Quality control and quality assurance (QA/QC) programs (formal or informal) are important to all practicing engineers.
-The safety, health and welfare of the public could be negatively impacted without access to such QA/QC programs, as such programs catch errors in engineering design work and correct faulty conclusions.
-The establishment, implementation, and monitoring of a QA/QC program or plan as part of a work program represents a commitment to fulfill a LEP's professional duty to the public interest and to each employer or client.
-Alternatively, smaller firms may elect to have work peer reviewed by outside LEPs (refer to PEO guideline "Professional Engineers Reviewing Work Prepared by another Professional Engineer").
+Quality control and quality assurance (QA/QC) programs (formal or informal) are important to all practising engineers.
+The safety, health and welfare of the public could be negatively impacted without access to such QA/QC programs, as these programs catch errors in engineering services and correct faulty conclusions.
+The establishment, implementation and monitoring of a QA/QC program or plan as part of a work program represents a commitment to fulfill an LEP's professional duty to the public interest and to each employer or client.
+Alternatively, LEPs may elect to have work peer reviewed by other LEPs (refer to PEO guideline Professional Engineers Reviewing Work Prepared by Another Professional Engineer).
 Ultimately, a QA/QC program represents an objective review of engineering work by a qualified engineer.
 It is the most appropriate means of ensuring work/service excellence.